 Start talking about it with the kids now.
 Plant the seed that it’s time to make room for new toys.

 Now that we have done this for several years, our kids expect it.
-Even so I still remind our kids that our Elf will be taking away at least 3 toys from each kid.
+Even so, I still remind the kids that our Elf will be taking away at least 3 toys from each kid.

 Why 3 toys?

 We stick with 3 because in our house Santa gives each kid 3 toys just like baby Jesus received 3 gifts from the wise men.
 Since they receive 3 from Santa, it make sense to get rid of 3.
 However, your Elf on the Shelf may have different rules!

 Related Post: Get the best tips for Black Friday shopping here!